TalkingQuickly/talkingquickly.github.io/_drafts/2014-06-03-rails-development-environment-with-vagrant-and-docker.md

 docker build -t redis /app/docker/redis/
 ```

-Remember that `/app` on the Ubuntu virtual machine is shared back to the root of your Rails directory, so this is using the Dockerfiles that you can view and edit as you normally would any file in a Rails project.
+Remember that `/app` on the Ubuntu virtual machine is shared back to the root of your Rails directory, so this is using the Dockerfiles that can be viewed and edited as we normally would any file in a Rails project.

 This process can take a long time.
 Something I've encountered on quite a few occasions with the OSX + Vagrant + Docker combination is that any sort of interruption in network connection can cause the build process to hang indefinitely.